 Each Series C Bond entitles its holder to convert the bond into ordinary shares of the Issuer in accordance with the conditions of the Series C Bonds (as set out in the Trust Deed).
 The conversion right may be exercised at any time from 6 April 2014 to close of business on the date falling ten days prior to 24 February 2019 (or such other date fixed for redemption).
-The conversion price has been fixed at €9.72 per ordinary share, but, however, is subject to adjustment on the occurrence of certain events.
-On 25 June 2015 the conversion price was adjusted to €9.5957 in accordance with the terms and conditions of the Series C Bonds as a result of the resolved dividend distribution.
-Series C Bonds with a principal amount of €108 million have been converted into ordinary shares of the Issuer.
-As of the date of this Prospectus, €167 million principal amount of Series C Bonds remains outstanding.
+The conversion price has been fixed at €9.72 per ordinary share (although it is subject to adjustment on the occurrence of certain events).
+Series C Bonds with a principal amount of €30.3 million have been converted into ordinary shares of the Issuer.
+As of 27 March 2015 €214.3 million principal amount of Series C Bonds remains outstanding.